 Of course, you don’t need to intervene every time your dog experiences stress.
 For instance, he might startle easily at the sound of a car backfiring, then relax and go back to sniffing the hydrant a few seconds later.
 There’s probably no big issue here.
 On the other hand, I’d be rich if I had a dollar for every client who told me a bite came out of the blue and then went on to describe in clear detail the half-dozen signs of distress her dog gave her.
 The human saw them all, but didn’t understand.

 A dog who’s a bit worried about a person, another animal, or a situation may turn her head away.
 Commonly, you’ll be able to see the whites of her eyes at the same time, as she looks sidelong at whatever the problem is.
-Never, ever touch or even approach a dog who’s gone still and shows the whites of her eyes, because $5 will get you $10 she’s on the verge of exploding with a lunge, a snap, or even a bite.
+Never, ever touch or even approach a dog who’s gone still and shows the whites of her eyes, because she could well be on the verge of exploding with a lunge, a snap, or even a bite.

 Lucy isn’t showing bad leash manners or blowing Jenny off.
 Her sniffing in this particular situation is what’s called a “displacement behavior” (1).
 Displacement behaviors are completely normal but turn up out of context or when an animal experiences conflict between two motivations.
 In Lucy’s case, probably she’s both socially interested in Juni, and anxious about close contact with him.
 She keeps an eye on him till she can’t stand it anymore, and then she just has to sniff.

 We’ve all heard the old joke about why dogs lick their genitals.
 Who knows, the joke reason may even be for real.
 Dogs also lick their genitals to clean them, of course, and licking turns up as a displacement behavior in moments of anxiety or conflict as well.
 One common scenario: A person walking his dog stops to talk to a friend.
 They talk about the dog.
 They look at the dog fixedly for a long time.
 All of a sudden the dog sits back and licks his penis.
-The bright red crown pokes out of the sheath.
 The dog’s guardian says, “Sheesh, Zippy, way to pick your moment!” and everybody laughs.
-The Dog Trainer points out that prolonged gazing can elicit anxiety in dogs.
-Hence the out-of-context erection and personal grooming moves.
-Just be grateful your dog doesn’t head for a bikini wax when he feels a little bit on edge.
+You, having just read this incredible informative article, points out that prolonged gazing can elicit anxiety in dogs.
+Hence the out-of-context personal grooming moves.

 There’s so much more to canine body language and signaling than I can cover here.
 Humping, yawning, barking, and even going to sleep may indicate that a dog is overstressed.
 I’ve discussed tails and faces in other articles in this series.
 You can also check out the books and websites listed in the Resources section below, including a link to a short video of Lucy showing stress at the vet’s office.